How to perfectly blend indoor and outdoor spaces?

 Roof\flooring\walls, you name it.

-According to the intuitive perception of every person, the sun's rays' origin is - somewhere 'outside' and certainly not within the house's walls.
+According to most people's intuitive perception, the sun's rays' origin is outside and certainly not within the house's walls.

 Let as much sun in as possible!

-Therefore, if you flood the space within your house next to the yard with the sun's rays, it will provide a bit of - 'being outside feeling - And so, when stepping outside into your yard, you won't feel too much of an A difference's sense, and thus you will be able to blend your indoor and outdoor space properly.
+Therefore, by flooding the space within your house next to the yard with some sun's rays, you will provide a bit of - 'being outside feeling' - thus, when stepping outside to your yard, you won't feel too much of an A difference's sense.

 What are you waiting for?!